dustinfast/PTC-Sim/README.md

 PTC-Sim currently implements broker-assisted EMP communication between simulated on-track devices (locomotives and 220 MHz radio base-stations) and the BOS.
 Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current device status and location are displayed graphically.

+## Usage

+From a Linux terminal, start the application with `./PTCSim.py`, then navigate to http://localhost:5000/ptc_sim.

 ## Application Structure

 ### Components

-Each component exists as a seperate entity and any communication occuring between them happens via EMP messaging.
+Each component exists as a seperate entity.
+Any communication occuring between them happens via EMP messaging.

 * **Back Office Server** : Provides CAD capabilities for communicating track restrictions to locomotives and displays real-time track device status and location via its website interface.